circonus-labs/libmtev/docs-md/config/eventer.md

  * ##### default_jobq_ordering

-   Specified if jobqs should, by default, use LIFO or FIFO processing order.
-The default is FIFO.
-The value of this field should either be omitted for the default or one of `lifo` and `fifo`.
+   Specifies if then default consumption order of jobs for jobqs that don't explicitly specify.
+Valid values are `lifo` and `fifo`.
+If unspecified, the default for this setting is FIFO.

  * ##### default_ca_chain